-Henry Hawkesworth was called to the bar in 2018, and is currently a second six pupil, undertaking a common law pupillage under the supervision of Henry Trory.
+Henry Hawkesworth was called to the bar in 2018 and became a tenant after completion of a successful common law pupillage under the supervision of Henry Trory.
 He is keen to accept instructions in all areas of Chambers’ practice, and particularly in civil matters.

 He has accepted instructions in small claims and in Stage 3 hearings involving legal debate on the correct Part 36 implications of new protocol offers in the Part B form.